zanbaldwin/eventing/namespaces.md

 might be a good place to start.
 The query string, fragment and segment syntax do not need altering; just module and suffix referencing.

 Edit: It has been decided upon the following syntax.
+Throughout the framework, the following syntax is refered to as an "eURI".

-    module @ segments .suffix ?query? #fragment
+    module @ segments .suffix ?query[?] #fragment

-A directory separator (slash) preceeding the segments indicates that the resulting URL should be absolute, (ie. including the HTTP scheme and domain.).
+A directory separator (slash) preceeding the segments indicates that the resulting URL should be absolute, (ie. including the HTTP scheme and domain).
+The brackets infer that a character, or set of characters is optional within a part of the eURI.
+Each part of the eURI is optional, though the suffix will be ignored if there are no segments, regardless to what it has been set to.
 All hyphens in the application URI string will get replaced by underscores in the re-routed URI.